jssimmon/liminal-notes/index.md

 author_profile: true
 ---

-I'm a sociologist who studies atheism and Indigenous nonreligion.
-My perspective is shaped by secular humanism and a willingness to question orthodoxies, which is a fancy way of saying I'm professionally annoying.
+I'm Jonathan Simmons.
+This is a repository of my brain.

 This site is where I share that work—academic papers, public writing, the occasional short story when the brain weasels demand it.
-When I'm not writing, I'm usually painting Warhammer miniatures that will never see actual gameplay because I am a coward who fears dice.

 ---

-### Recent Public Writing
+### recent public writing

 **[The Humanist Response to Authoritarianism](https://secularhumanism.org/2025/07/the-humanist-response-to-authoritarianism/)**
 *Free Inquiry*, Volume 45, No. 5 (August/September 2025)